 11. Federal Café Barcelona – Brunch

 Address 1: Passatge de la Pau 11, El Barri Gòtic, 08002 Barcelona

 Address 2: Carrer del Parlament, 39, 08015 Barcelona

 A great collection of magazines to read in a well-designed atmosphere.
 There are actually two Federal Cafés in Barcelona and I recommended both of them.

-11. Petit Pot Café – Bistro
+12. Petit Pot Café – Bistro